bitcoincashorg/spec/reenable-op-codes.md

 * Stack size impact.
 Both number of elements and total size of elements.
 * Overflows.
 Defined behaviour in the instance that result of the operation exceeds MAX_SCRIPT_ELEMENT_SIZE
 * Empty byte vector operands.
 Whether empty byte vectors should be allowed as a representation of zero.
-* *DRAFT DISCUSSION*: Empty byte vector output.
+* Empty byte vector output.
 Note that an operation that outputs an empty byte array has effectively pushed `false` onto the stack.
   If this is the last operation in a script or if a conditional operator immediately follows the script author must consider this possibility.
   This is currently the case for many existing op codes however so it is consistent to continue with allowing this behaviour.